William Wilde: Later life

 Wilde's reputation suffered when Mary Travers, a long-term patient of his and the daughter of a colleague, claimed that he had raped her two years earlier.
 She wrote a pamphlet crudely parodying Wilde and Lady Wilde as Dr and Mrs Quilp, and portraying Dr Quilp as the rapist of a female patient anaesthetised under chloroform.
 She distributed the pamphlets outside the building where Wilde was about to give a public lecture.
 Lady Wilde complained to Mary's father, Robert Travers, which resulted in Mary bringing a libel case against her.
 Mary Travers won her case but was awarded a mere farthing in damages by the jury.
 Legal costs of £2,000 were awarded against Lady Wilde.
 The case was the talk of all Dublin, and Wilde's refusal to enter the witness box during the trial was widely held against him as ungentlemanly behaviour.

-From this time onwards, Wilde began to withdraw from Dublin to the west of Ireland, where he had started in 1864 to build what became Moytura, his house overlooking Lough Corrib in Connemara, County Galway.
+From this time onwards, Wilde began to withdraw from Dublin to the west of Ireland, where he had started in 1864 to build what became Moytura, his house overlooking Lough Corrib's north-east shore between the villages of Cong and Cross, County Mayo.
 He died aged 61 in 1876, and is buried in Mount Jerome Cemetery in Dublin.